 sudo systemctl enable $serviceName

-: Replace with the service file name you created earlier (e.g.,nop_Client_NopStore_470.service
+$serviceName: Replace with the service file name you created earlier (e.g.,nop_Client_NopStore_470.service).

 Extras: Linux Permissions and Common Commands